Why do Meyer sets diffract?: The ping-pong lemma for Model sets

 \end{itemize} \end{theorem} \begin{proof} \textbf{(Ping)} Follows from \cite[Lemma~3.3 (i)]{NS20a}.

 \textbf{(Pong)} The only thing which was not proved in \cite[Lemma~3.3 (ii)]{NS20a} is the Fourier transformability of $\gamma$.
 We prove it here.

+First, as we noted after Def.~\ref{def:ping-pong}, since $\omega$ is twice Fourier transformable, it is translation bounded.
 By \cite[Theorem~8.5]{NS20a} the ping-pong measure $\omega$ is a linear combination of positive definite measures.
 The finite measure $\nu$ is a linear combination of finite positive measures, and hence $\widehat{\nu}$ is a linear combination of continuous positive definite functions.
-Since the product of a continuous positive definite function and a positive definite measure is a positive definite measure \cite[Corollary~4.3]{ARMA1}, it follows that the measure
+Since the product of a continuous positive definite function, and a positive definite measure, is a positive definite measure \cite[Corollary~4.3]{ARMA1}, it follows that the measure